top of page

 Cold water therapy is widely praised for the benefits it can bring to our mental health when it is used in the correct way.

-Dodge the Dip - Donate Instead!
+Dip Out - Donate Instead!

 Got cold feet about dipping for dementia?
 You can dodge your dip and still support the brave people taking on the challenge by donating to our fundraiser!
 Click the button below.